Ace Hotel New York

 Cool detail: Original art is painted directly onto a wall in most rooms, usually behind the bed, and in the lobby (note the black and white mural leading up the stairs to the mezzanine).
 No two renderings are alike.

-Back story: Ace started out in 1904 as the Breslin, a state-of-the-early-20th-century-art $1 million hotel owned by hotelier James H. Breslin, the Donald Trump of his day.
+Back story: Ace started out in 1904 as the Breslin, a state-of-the-early-20th-century-art $1 million hotel owned by hotelier James H. Breslin.
 A luxury hotel, it featured a grill room just for “ladies,” and counted heavyweight champ Joe Lewis and civil rights activist and historian W. E. B. DuBois among its guests.

-Like the surrounding neighborhood, the Breslin eventually fell on hard times and evolved into a single room occupancy hotel, aka SRO.
+Like the surrounding neighborhood, the Breslin eventually fell on hard times and evolved into a downmarket SRO, aka single room occupancy hotel.
 Some of the permanent tenants were still in residence when the Ace opened, a common occurrence when such properties are transformed into conventional hotels in New York.
 (Newspapers and websites like Hotelchatter detailed some messy skirmishes between the developers and the residents.)
 More recently, there were noise complaints from a house of religious worship across the street.

 In November 2013, Ace creator Alex Calderwood died unexpectedly at the age of 47.
 A gifted hotel innovator with near perfect-pitch, he is missed, but his Aces are flourishing.